floomby/fish.rb/README.md

 There are some unfinished things that I will get done in the next couple of days.

+ * Fix bugs - it still has many terminal bugs that need fixing
  * Command line options - same sort of thing fish.py has
  * Gemification - everyone loves rubygems :P